DivyaChoudhari/DBMS-ASSIGNMENT-GROUP-7/README.md

 Schema and Normalisation:Divya Choudhari
 Data : Nikita Mane ,Snehal Kasare,Divya Choudhari Readme File:Divya Choudhari
+Note:-
+Since Data has been inserted manually so there are limited data enteries.
+Entity relationship diagram has been submitted in a different file.
+Part 2 of the assignment for every individual is submitted as text file.

 Additional Notes:
 The coach_train entity stores information about the coaches on a train.
 The delay_replace entity stores information about train delays and replacements(trains).
 The intermediatestations entity stores information about the stations that a train passes through.